Hedgerclan/Malicious-Python/README.md

-# Deadly Python
+# Malicious Python
-python code but Deadly
+python code but Painful

+if you run it YOU can find the password for any of them in the code.